 While the rest of this guide focuses on copyright, this page outlines major related topics: prohibitions on the circumvention of technical protection measures and the removal of copyright management information, contracts that impose additional limitations of your use of certain materials, privacy law, and plagiarism.

 Even when copyright law permits your use of a work, it may be illegal to circumvent copy-prevention technology in order to make that use.
 For instance, it is generally illegal, under 17 U.S.C. § 1201, to circumvent the Content Scramble System that restricts access to works on some DVDs.
 However, the US Copyright Office creates specific exceptions to this law every three years.
-For information about the current exceptions, please consult the 2015 Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies.
+For information about the current exceptions, please consult the 2015 Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies (PDF).

 Even when copyright law permits your use of a work, it is illegal to remove or alter copyright management information without the authority of the copyright holder or the law, “knowing, or . . . having reasonable grounds to know, that it will induce, enable, facilitate, or conceal an infringement of any right under this title.”
 The same section of the law, 17 U.S.C. § 1202, outlaws providing false copyright management information and distributing, importing for distribution, or public performing works knowing their copyright management information has been falsified or removed.

 The law defines “copyright management information” as:

 any of the following information conveyed in connection with copies or phonorecords of a work or performances or displays of a work, including in digital form, except that such term does not include any personally identifying information about a user of a work or of a copy, phonorecord, performance, or display of a work:

 - The title and other information identifying the work, including the information set forth on a notice of copyright.